Anton-Gladyshev/pypty/README.md

 ---

+# Initialization functions availible for configuring custom presets

+## pypty.intialize Module
+### create_pypty_data()

+to be updated

+---

+# Direct reconstruction routines available in PyPty

+## pypty.dpc Module
+The `pypty.dpc` module provides functions for differential phase contrast (DPC) reconstructions.
+More details will be added soon.

+---

 # Relevant Literature
 If you have any questions after reading this guide, the following papers, books and links might explain the working principle of the code: